GoPlan-Finance/financialmodelingprep-openapi-py/src/README.md

 import time
 import openapi_client
 from pprint import pprint
-from openapi_client.api import history_api
+from openapi_client.api import company_valuation_api
-from openapi_client.model.end_of_day_price_history import EndOfDayPriceHistory from openapi_client.model.ohvcv_prices import OHVCVPrices
+from openapi_client.model.company_profile import CompanyProfile
 # Defining the host is optional and defaults to https://financialmodelingprep.com/api/v3
 # See configuration.py for a list of all supported configuration parameters.
 configuration = openapi_client.Configuration(